fscatox/socv-step2/README.md

           RqstTxn adding monitor-to-scoreboard analysis fields required for late-correction of scoreboard predictions.
 This is because the behavioral DUT that generates the predictions is instantiated in the scoreboard and runs at each incoming response.
 Instead, a reset request can cut short pending call/return operations.

           In addition, mmu outputs are sampled as part of the request to the DUT, but having made the choice to have a single analysis communication channel from the monitor to scoreboard, printer and coverage collector, there's no way to separate requests from response samples, which would be necessary to properly examine the mmu/dut interaction.
-That being said, once having made sure that the behavioral mmu implemented in the testbench complies to the specifications, errors in the DUT due to the interaction with the mmu would still be caught, even though without additional info to help designers.
+That being said, once having made sure that the behavioral mmu implemented in the testbench complies with the specifications, errors in the DUT due to the interaction with the mmu would still be caught, even though without additional info to help designers.
 That is, the scoreboard doesn't verify the dut-mmu interaction cycles directly, but only through read/write operations and fill/spill signals.

         * [`src/tb/windowed_rf/RspTxn.svh`](src/tb/windowed_rf/RspTxn.svh) - response transaction